Vietnamese firms invest 183 million USD abroad

 The majority of Vietnam’s overseas investment focused on science and technology (81.9 million USD), the banking sector (37.1 million USD), and the information and communications sector (31 million USD).

-The FIA said that during the January-May period, Vietnamese businesses poured their capital into 25 nations and territories.
+The ministry said that during the January-May period, Vietnamese businesses poured their capital into 25 nations and territories.